-The sun’s out, let’s head outdoors.
-If your garden faces south, it will benefit from great light and blooms will bask in sunlight from dawn to dusk.
+If your garden faces south, it will benefit from south facing garden ideas, and blooms will bask in sunlight from dawn to dusk.

-When making planting choices, you’ll have the whole spectrum to choose from as the most colorful annuals, perennials and shrubs all love a sunny spot, as do deliciously scented roses and climbers.
+When making planting choices, you’ll have a whole spectrum of garden ideas to choose from.
+The most colorful annuals, perennials and shrubs all love a sunny spot, as do deliciously scented roses and climbers.

 To truly enjoy the garden, plan in seating in the shadier areas where you can look out over a tranquil scene during long, hazy summer days.

 South facing garden ideas

 Start with a checklist of how you’ll use the garden when considering garden decor ideas.
 Do you want a spot for lounging, a bench to catch the evening sun or somewhere for the kids to play?

 The back of the house will be in full sun, so how about a shaded terrace for outdoor dining?
 Are you a keen gardener or do you need a plot that’s easy to maintain?
 Is a shed, a greenhouse or a summerhouse a must?
 Jot your ideas down on a scale plan.